Bayesian model-based clustering for populations of network data: Introduction

+Our approach is motivated by two applied examples in very different fields, one involving monitoring movement of people across a University Campus and another measuring individuals’ connectivity patterns across different regions of the brain.
+In this second example we are particularly interested in determining whether any individuals possess unusual connectivity patterns, and if so how these differ to the rest of the sample.
+This applied question can be readily addressed using the proposed framework with the outlier formulation described above.
+Other principled methods, by contrast, would struggle to produce readily interpretable summaries.

 The remainder of this article is organised as follows.
 In Section \ref{sec2}, we describe the applied examples that motivated the development of the methods.
 In Section \ref{sec3}, we provide background to our modelling framework.
 In Section \ref{sec4}, we develop the Bayesian formulation of a mixture of measurement error models for network data, along with the MCMC scheme to make inferences.
+We further present the Sparse Finite Mixture (SFM) extension of our model that allows inferences for the number of clusters.
 In Section \ref{sec5}, we present simulation studies to assess the performance of our method for various network sizes and sample sizes.
-In Section \ref{sec6}, we analyse two different multiple network data examples to illustrate the broad applicability of our methods.
+In Section \ref{sec6}, we analyse the two different motivating \textcolor{black}{populations of network} data examples to provide important insights into applied questions of interest.
+This also serves to demonstrate the broad applicability of our methods.
 Lastly, in Section \ref{sec7}, we give some concluding remarks.